 Inactive Met52® spray (water!) and inactive TCS® bait boxes

-All of the participating properties in a neighborhood receive the same treatment.
-We ask study participants to report diagnosed cases of tick-borne disease as well as encounters with ticks on people and pets.
-We also sample ticks on properties and conduct lab analyses to measure the number of ticks in each neighborhood and whether they are carrying pathogens.
+All of the participating properties in a neighborhood received the same treatment.
+We asked study participants to report diagnosed cases of tick-borne disease as well as encounters with ticks on people and pets.
+We also sampled ticks on properties and conducted lab analyses to measure the number of ticks in each neighborhood and whether they were carrying pathogens.

 The study has taken five years to complete.
 In 2016, we identified study neighborhoods, recruited participants, and estimated the abundance of ticks in a sample of properties before we began treating them.
 The tick-killing treatments themselves were deployed between 2017 and 2020.
 Impacts of the treatments on ticks and tick-borne diseases have been monitored during this time, and we are currently analyzing the results.

 What will you do with the results?

-If the approaches we are testing are successful in preventing Lyme disease, we will be able to recommend concrete strategies that could be immediately adopted by local municipalities, governments, community groups, or neighborhoods.
+If the approaches we tested were successful in preventing Lyme disease, we will be able to recommend concrete strategies that could be adopted by local municipalities, governments, community groups, or neighborhoods.

 why did you pick these particular methods of tick control?